dell/omnia/docs/source/Roles/Platform/SetupvLLM.rst

     * Nerdctl does not support mounting directories as devices because it is not a feature of containerd (The runtime that nerdctl uses).
 Individual files need to be attached while running nerdctl.

+.. note:: This playbook was validated using Ubuntu 22.04 and RHEL 8.8.

 **Deploying vLLM**

 1. Change directories to the ``tools`` folder: ::